General advice for students, staff and visitors

 You must follow the rules on self-isolation and notify the University:

 - If you test positive you are legally required to self-isolate at your current address for 10 days.
 Please notify the University's Rapid Response team so we can support you.
-You are advised to take another test to confirm the positive result which should be done at the Local Test Site next to GSA (from Wednesday 27 January a confirmatory second test will no-longer be required).
+You should not participate in asymptomatic testing for 90 days.

 - If you test negative, but have been identified as a close contact you must self-isolate at your current address for a period of 10 days.
 Please notify the University's Rapid Response team.
 Providing you have no symptoms, after 10 days you can resume regular weekly asymptomatic testing.